 You may or may not agree with this philosophy in sport.
 I have to admit a bias here.
 If you play with style (look at the Welsh glory in defeat with 14 men against a woeful and boring French side) I think you appeal to a very British sense of triumph despite defeat.
 Look at the relative success of Scott to Shakleton, a glorious ultimate defeat against an ugly tale of survival, and how that played in the British press during World War 1.

-For the negotiator to win ugly may very well create problems further down the line.
+Unfair negotiation may very well create problems further down the line.
 Beat your opponent to a pulp.
 Lie, cheat, misrepresent, have several bites at the cherry, and don't be surprised if you win the battle but lose the war.

 There are surprisingly few negotiations in a business context where the outcome is purely transactional.
 Even the car purchase has repercussions in servicing and trade-in values.